QITI/pySLM2/paper.md

 ## Hardware Controls
 `pySLM2` provides hardware controls for DMDs from both Visitech and Vialux.
 The controllers from these two companies use different communication protocols and architectures.
 The Visitech controller uses UDP over Ethernet, while the Vialux controller uses USB3.

 One of the goals of `pySLM2` is to abstract the hardware details and offer a unified application interface for interacting with these devices.
-As an illustration, we've implemented the same `load_single` and `load_multiple` functions within the controller classes for both manufacturers' devices.
-These functions allow for the display of single holograms or the loading of multiple holograms, facilitating seamless switching with triggers.
+For instance, we've implemented the same `load_single` and `load_multiple` functions within the controller classes for both manufacturers' devices.
+These functions allow for the display of single holograms or the loading of multiple holograms that can be switched by triggers.

 <!--